Linuxfabrik/lfops/roles/cockpit/README.md

 # Ansible Role linuxfabrik.lfops.cockpit

-This role can either install or remove all cockpit packages from the system (for security reasons).
+[Cockpit](https://cockpit-project.org/) is a web-based admin UI for Linux servers (services, logs, networking, terminal, container management).
+This role can either install all `cockpit*` packages or remove them again from a host (for hardening / attack-surface-reduction reasons).

 ## Tags